splunk/addonfactory-ucc-generator/README.md

      *  `auth_code_endpoint` this must be present and its value should be endpoint value for getting the auth_code using the app.
 If the url to get auth_code is `https://login.salesforce.com/services/oauth2/authorize` then this will have value `/services/oauth2/authorize`
      *  `access_token_endpoint` this must be present and its value should be endpoint value for getting access_token using the auth_code received.
 If the url to get access token is `https://login.salesforce.com/services/oauth2/token` then this will have value `/services/oauth2/token`
      *  `auth_label` this allow user to have custom label for Auth Type dropdown
-     *  `oauth_popup_width` width in pixels of the popup window that will open for oauth authentication
+     *  `oauth_popup_width` width in pixels of the popup window that will open for oauth authentication(Optional, defaults to 600)
-     *  `oauth_popup_height` height in pixels of the popup window that will open for oauth authentication
+     *  `oauth_popup_height` height in pixels of the popup window that will open for oauth authentication(Optional, defaults to 600)
-     *  `oauth_timeout` timeout in minutes for oauth authentication
+     *  `oauth_timeout` timeout in seconds for oauth authentication(Optional, defaults to 180 seconds)

 * This complete block should be removed if the user does not want this oauth support.